exercism/x86-64-assembly/concepts/recursion/introduction.md

 The main advantage of a `tail call` is avoiding the extra cost of `call`, i.e., pushing `rip` to the stack.
 This is particularly useful on a recursive function, which tends to call itself multiple times before returning.

-In some cases, with a manipulation of the order of the functions, even this `jmp` instruction might be dispensed:
+In some cases, with a manipulation of the order of the functions, even this `jmp` instruction might be avoided:

 ```nasm
 triple_of_square: